The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 - PP&R requires bathing suits, and babies must wear diapers designed for swimming.

 - Do not swim if you have had diarrhea in the past two weeks, or a disease communicable by water.
 Swimmers who are not toilet trained must wear a swim diaper.
 Immuno-compromised individuals should use caution when using a public swimming beach.

 - No bicycles are permitted on the beach.
 PP&R provides bicycle parking on the on-land portions of South Waterfront Park.

 - Inner tubes, air mattresses, and other beach toy-type items may be used only in in-water and beach areas.
 Please keep face masks, fins, snorkels, and floating toys inside the ropes.

 - Barbecues are not permitted within the beach area.

-- Poet’s Beach and all Portland Parks are smoke- and tobacco-free.
+- Poet’s Beach and all Portland parks are smoke- and tobacco-free zones.
 Smoking and tobacco are defined to include, but are not limited to: bidis, cigarettes, cigarillos, cigars, clove cigarettes, e-cigarettes, nicotine vaporizers, nicotine liquids, hookahs, kreteks, pipes, chew, snuff, smokeless tobacco, and marijuana.